cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    to the actual abstract method signature presented above that ends with a semicolon, thus lacking an implementation.

-1. Generate and view the HTML website for the Javadoc comments.
+1. Generate, host, and view the API documentation website for the starter code provided with this tutorial.
+   Find the `Encryptable` interface on the website and compare the documentation provided their with what you see in the Javadoc comments included in `Encryptable.java`.

 ### Implementing an Interface